-- Make sure that you check Uninstall driver software for this device.
+- Make sure that you check the Uninstall driver software for this device option.

 - Restart your computer and reconnect your Android device.
 Check if your device is recognized.
 If it’s not, proceed to the next step.

-- Open Device Manager.
-Click Scan for hardware changes button.
+- Click the Scan for hardware changes button.

 - Click Browse my computer for driver software.

-- Find the location where Google USB driver is extracted and check Include subfolders option.
+- Find the location where Google USB driver is extracted, and check the Include subfolders option.